dappros/bc_geth_node/README.md

 # blockchain geth node (PoA) set up and maintenance
-Dappros Platform (Ethereum-based) BC node documentation and service scripts
+BC node documentation and service scripts
+We use these to maintain our Dappros Platform which is Ethereum-based, but you might find these useful for your own Geth- / Ethereum- based projects.

 Some documentation here to:
 * Launch